 Backlinks are as old as the Internet.
 In fact, you can argue that backlinks are the foundation of the Internet.
 Outbound links hold the Internet together.

 The algorithms of search engines have always relied heavily on the existence of backlinks.
 For a long time, backlinks were by far the most important ranking factor.
-And some SEO’s think that links are still the number one ranking factor to focus on.

 What Are Outbound / Outgoing / External Links?